 The sectors impacted first were those with obvious and instant disintermediation benefits.
 For example, industries in which:

-- The middlemen’s main role was to link multiple parties.
+- The middleman’s main role was to link multiple parties.
 E.g., real estate agents handling apartment leases were replaced by Yahoo!
 Real estate and by Craigslist.

 - The goods were commodities or well defined products with no customization: books, CDs, and DVDs; basic financial services (car insurance, stock trading); and travel.
 Amazon, ETrade, Expedia, and Travelocity were some noticeable new players.